jonnonz1/nz-statute-book/acts/public/2006/lawyers-and-conveyancers-act-2006.md

   (e) in evidence in any court.

 ### 11 Legal Complaints Review Officer not personally liable
-A person who is the Legal Complaints Review Officer or the Deputy Legal Complaints Review Officer or an agent, employee, or delegate of the Legal Complaints Review Officer is not under any civil or criminal liability in respect of—unless that person has acted in bad faith.
+A person who is the Legal Complaints Review Officer or a Deputy Legal Complaints Review Officer or an agent, employee, or delegate of the Legal Complaints Review Officer is not under any civil or criminal liability in respect of—unless that person has acted in bad faith.
   (a) any act done or omitted to be done in the course of performing or exercising any of that person's functions, duties, or powers under this Act or any rules made under this Act; or
   (b) any words spoken or written at, or for the purpose of, the hearing of any inquiry or other proceedings under this Act or any rules made under this Act; or
   (c) anything contained in any notice given under this Act or any rules made under this Act,—